shanedonburke/cmdkeep/README.md

 # Installation

-Check the [Releases](https://github.com/shanedonburke/cmdkeep/releases) section for the latest executables.
+Check the [Releases](https://github.com/shanedonburke/cmdkeep/releases/latest) section for the latest executables.

 Add `ck` to your PATH environment variable for convenience.

-# Usage Examples
+# Usage

-Run `ck -h` to see available operations, or `ck <operation> -h` for help with an individual operations.
+Run `ck -h` to see available operations, or `ck <operation> -h` for help with an individual operation.

-# Command Templates
+## Command Templates

 Commands are specified as template strings, where sets of braces indicate parameters.

 Braces may optionally contain a name for the parameter.
 Multiple parameters with the same name will share a value.

-## Add a Command
+## Adding Commands

-This creates a `cat` command with a `file` parameter.
+★ Creates a `cat` command with a `file` parameter:

 ```shell
 ck add cat "cat {file}"
 ```

-This creates a `diff` command with two unnamed parameters.
+★ Creates a `diff` command with two unnamed parameters:

 ```shell
 ck add diff "diff {} {}"